12 Normal Thoughts When First Becoming a Mom - Baby Chick

 7. I feel sad and do not feel bonded with my baby.

-Some moms do not instantly feel bonded with their baby and may even feel sadness and a lack of interest in their baby.
-This is likely a form of postpartum depression, and while this is an experience of many moms, it is healthiest for you and your baby to seek treatment immediately for it not to continue and worsen.
+Some moms do not instantly feel bonded with their babies and may even feel sadness and a lack of interest in them.
+This is likely a form of postpartum depression, and while this is an experience of many moms, it is healthiest for you and your baby to seek treatment immediately so it does not continue and worsen.
 Why suffer alone when you can get treatment and enjoy your newborn?
 This feeling is normal.

 8. I love breastfeeding.
 What’s not to love?

-For some women, breastfeeding is natural and wonderful from the moment it begins.
+For some women, breastfeeding is natural and wonderful from the start.
 From the beginning, they have lots of milk and no pain when breastfeeding.
-There is no stress because they just nurse the baby when the baby cries, and all goes well.
+There is no stress because they just nurse the baby when baby cries, and all goes well.
 This feeling is normal.

 9. Breastfeeding is hard, but I will do my best to persevere!